love-everyday/Kingfisher/Getting-Started-with-Kingfisher.md

 ## Next

-Follow the [installation guide](https://github.com/onevcat/Kingfisher/wiki/Install-Kingfisher) to integrate Kingfisher to your project.
+Follow the [Installation Guide](https://github.com/onevcat/Kingfisher/wiki/Install-Kingfisher) to integrate Kingfisher to your project.

 Curious about what Kingfisher could do and how would it look like when used in your project?
 See our [Cheat Sheet](https://github.com/onevcat/Kingfisher/wiki/Cheat-Sheet) page, in which some useful code snippet are listed.